 For example, high-quality blog posts are a popular way for people to learn about a topic, answer a question, or decide whether to buy your products.
-Product catalogs boost your conversion rate by explaining your product’s features and how it solves people’s pain points.
+Digital product catalogs boost your conversion rate by explaining your product’s features and how it solves people’s pain points.

 If you are starting a blog you may want to look into free Blog Maker software that helps to drive traffic and conversions to your website, without requiring any of the coding required to build it from scratch or the additional costs associated with connection and hosting.

 Plus, evergreen content like eBooks and whitepapers can include original research.
 This not only builds your authority but also helps you secure valuable backlinks.

 Many consumers now base their buying decisions on sustainability, and this is likely to continue in 2023.
 But it’s not enough to offer sustainable products; consumers want brands to take action.
 As a result, many brands are now taking steps to highlight一and address一important issues.